Input

 <Input id="example-input" placeholder="Dan Spratling" />

-You can pass a hint to the InputWrapper
+You can pass a hint to the InputWrapper to provide additional context to the user.

 What do you call yourself?